Main / Edit / History / / Users Area

 There are many different ways to do this, like never updating data on GET requests or checking referrer had been proven to have some security faults.

-Currently the best known technique is to use session specific secret token set withing the form request.
+Currently the best known technique is to use session specific secret tokens set within the form request.

 In order to use CSRF prevention feature you need to do two things:

-2. Add hidden token to every POST form using <% csrf %> tag.
+2. Add the hidden token to every POST form using <% csrf %> tag.

 For example: